-We present a parameter free approach that utilizes multiple cues for image segmentation.
-Beginning with an image, we execute a sequence of bottom-up aggregation steps in which pixels are gradually merged to produce larger and larger regions.
+Abstract-We present a bottom-up aggregation approach to image segmentation.
+Beginning with an image, we execute a sequence of steps in which pixels are gradually merged to produce larger and larger regions.
 In each step we consider pairs of adjacent regions and provide a probability measure to assess whether or not they should be included in the same segment.
 Our probabilistic formulation takes into account intensity and texture distributions in a local area around each region.
 It further incorporates priors based on the geometry of the regions.
-Finally, posteriors based on intensity and texture cues are combined using a mixture of experts formulation.
+Finally, posteriors based on intensity and texture cues are combined using "a mixture of experts" formulation.
 This probabilistic approach is integrated into a graph coarsening scheme providing a complete hierarchical segmentation of the image.
 The algorithm complexity is linear in the number of the image pixels and it requires almost no user-tuned parameters.
-We test our method on a variety of gray scale images and compare our results to several existing segmentation algorithms.
+In addition, we provide a novel evaluation scheme for image segmentation algorithms attempting to avoid human semantic considerations that are out of scope for segmentation algorithms.
+Using this novel evaluation scheme we test our method and provide a comparison to several existing segmentation algorithms.